KingStephenSite/KingStephenSite.github.io/README.md

 Version 1 - Transfered from w3spaces.com to github

 Version 1.1 - Added Home button to Credits and Credits button to home.

+Version 1.2 - Updated README.md

+# Read or TOU

+Read our Terms of Use before using the website.
+It is located on the wiki.